 Our New York City team has numerous projects that recently celebrated or are approaching design milestones.
 Via brief recaps of each project below, here’s a look at our team’s recent work.

-Emerson Hall, Pratt Institute’s newest residential hall, is set to open in Brooklyn this fall.
+Emerson Place, Pratt Institute’s newest residential hall, is set to open in Brooklyn this fall.
 The building will be a hub for student interaction, socialization, creativity and learning thanks to a dynamic design that infuses collaboration space, maker spaces and studio resources.
-Emerson Hall’s residential floors are comprised of 14 rooms for students, with shared bathrooms distributed throughout and central lounges.
+Emerson Place’s residential floors are comprised of 14 rooms for students, with shared bathrooms distributed throughout and central lounges.

 Award Worthy: Northwell Health Huntington Hospital ED